ksokol/myreader/README.md

 =====

 MyReader is a RSS reader written in Java.
 It provides a REST like API for clients like [MyReader Android](https://github.com/ksokol/myreader-android).
-A web interface for mobile and desktop browsers can be found [here](https://github.com/ksokol/myreader-web)

 Caution
 --------